JPMorgan Chase Announces Brian Lamb as Global Head of Diversity, Equity & Inclusion

 Lamb joins JPMorgan Chase from Fifth Third Bank where he served as Executive Vice President and Head of Retail Banking.
 His 13 year career there included time as Head of Wealth & Asset Management and Chief Corporate Responsibility & Reputation Officer, where he was responsible for building the comprehensive strategic framework for the Bank’s civic commitments, inclusion & diversity and reputation management.

-Throughout his career he has remained passionate about diversity and inclusion.
+Throughout his career he has remained passionate about diversity, equity & inclusion.
 Notably, he partnered with the National Community Reinvestment Coalition to launch a $30 billion community commitment that focused on access to capital for small businesses, first-time home ownership and educational opportunities for underserved communities and people of color.

 He currently serves on the United Way Campaign Cabinet, Greater Cincinnati Urban League and is Vice Chair of the Florida Board of Governors.
 He previously served as Chair of the University of South Florida (USF) Board of Trustees where he also helped to lead a campaign to close the graduation rate achievement gap between women and people of color as compared to white students.
 While at USF, he mentored hundreds of women and minority students and established a scholarship fund for first-generation minority and female college students.